gcohara/branigan/README.md

 Branigan was originally concieved as a port of the excellent [**SelfControl**](https://selfcontrolapp.com/) for macOS, and shares its objective of blocking access to websites you find distracting until a given end time.

-Note that Branigan will only work on distributions using **systemd** - which is most of them!
+Note that Branigan will only work on distributions using **systemd**.
+Fortunately, barring a few enthusiast distros, this is most of them.

 ## Installation